yokeTH/vivado-mac/README.md

     - XQuartz must be running before starting Vivado

 1. Start Xilinx Virtual Cable (XVC)
+Firstly, you have to plug the Basys3 in to your computer.
     ```bash
     # make sure your are in the vivado-mac directory
     ./openFPGALoader -b basys3 --xvc
     ```

-2. Launch Vivado container:
+3. Launch Vivado container:
     ```bash
     ./scripts/start_container.sh
     ```
-3. Vivado GUI will appear in XQuartz window
+4. Vivado GUI will appear in XQuartz window

 ## Troubleshooting